-Long before COVID-19, we at Anderson ZurMuehlen, business advisors and CPAs, have had our disaster recovery and work from home programs in place.
+Long before COVID-19, the team at Anderson ZurMuehlen had our disaster recovery and work from home programs in place.
 When Coronavirus began making its way closer to Montana, leadership at the firm knew they needed to communicate their work plan quickly and clearly.

 Here’s a breakdown of the actions we took to keep our employees, clients, and communities safe from catching and spreading this devastating disease.

 - Friday, March 6, HR Director, John Cummings emailed the firm reminding employees to Do the Five: wash hands often, cough into the elbow, don’t touch the face, distance oneself, and stay home when sick.
 The Center for Disease Control and the Department of Health and Human Services links were also shared, along with a reminder to consider getting a flu shot.
 Our firm’s health benefit plan also allows for Teledoc services, in which individuals can contact a physician and get a diagnosis over the phone.
 John then encouraged routine cleaning of workplaces, workstations, countertops, doorknobs, and reminded employees to update their emergency contacts in our cloud-based HR management system.
 Lastly, employees were told whom to contact with questions on our disaster recovery program, and given steps on how employees access their virtual machines from any computer, anywhere, anytime.